Survey on 3D face reconstruction from uncalibrated images: Statistical Model Fitting Methods

-\citet{KoujanCVMP2018} also used only a set of corresponding 3D-2D points to fit the 3DMM to images but, contrary to \citep{QuBMVC2015,PLiuMIPR2019,XZhuCVPR2015}, they obtained a dense set of points.
+\citet{KoujanCVMP2018} also used only a set of corresponding 3D-2D points to fit the 3DMM to images but, contrary to \citep{QuBMVC2015,PLiuMIPR2019,XZhuCVPR2015}, they established dense correspondence between the input images and the 3D face.
 They used a video sequence to estimate the 3D facial geometry of a person by first computing optical flow from a reference frame to all the rest, and then finding correspondences between the set of moving 2D points identified by the optical flow algorithm and the 3D vertices of the facial shape, which was previously initialised using only landmarks.
+Also, instead of incorporating the 3DMM as a hard constraint by estimating its parameters, they penalised solutions that deviate much from the 3DMM space.
+This soft constraint allowed them to obtain reconstructions that capture details that cannot be represented by the face model.